JTorYunzhong/reactMiniProject/todoApp/README.md

 1.hit Delete button to delete an item from the list.

 [!IMPORTANT]
 Applied useContext to manage state and useRef to refocus after clicking Add button.
- [!IMPORTANT]
- Crucial information necessary for users to succeed.